-Depending on the strategy used, replace the per-workspace option in the above example with unique or common.
+Depending on the strategy used, replace the <per-workspace> option in the above example with unique or common.

 10.3.2.3.
-Workspace projects configuration
+Workspace namespaces configuration

-The OpenShift project where a new workspace Pod is deployed depends on the CodeReady Workspaces server configuration.
-By default, every workspace is deployed in a distinct project, but the user can configure the CodeReady Workspaces server to deploy all workspaces in one specific project.
-The name of a project must be provided as a CodeReady Workspaces server configuration property and cannot be changed at runtime.
+The OpenShift namespace where a new workspace Pod is deployed depends on the CodeReady Workspaces server configuration.
+By default, every workspace is deployed in a distinct namespace, but the user can configure the CodeReady Workspaces server to deploy all workspaces in one specific namespace.
+The name of a namespace must be provided as a CodeReady Workspaces server configuration property and cannot be changed at runtime.